publicdomain/consolidate-directory/README.md

 # consolidate-directory
-Consolidates files in subdirectories, filtered by pattern.
+Consolidates all files in a directory (including subdirectories).
+Can be filtered by pattern.